blokadaorg/blokada/docs/RequestLogging.md

 # The RequestLog

 ## Overall structure off the RequestLog
-The 'RequestLog'-class is responsible for keeping track of allowed and blocked domains, allowing changes to recent requests after for example checking the response from the DNS-server and manages persistence of this data.
+The `RequestLog`-class is responsible for keeping track of allowed and blocked domains, allowing changes to recent requests after for example checking the response from the DNS-server and manages persistence of this data.
 Persistence can be deactivated if the user wants so but will lead to some functionality being unavailable and slightly increased memory usage.
 The class allows access to this information over 2 different ways depending what logs should be accessed:

 ### Instance of RequestLog
 * A instance of the class has access to the complete saved log but not all of it is loaded all the time to save memory
-* If a bigger portion of the log is needed a call to 'expandHistory()' will load another batch
+* If a bigger portion of the log is needed a call to `expandHistory()` will load another batch
-* 'close()' should be called if the instance is no longer needed so the temporary loaded parts of the log can be discarded. -> lower memory usage.
+* `close()` should be called if the instance is no longer needed so the temporary loaded parts of the log can be discarded. -> lower memory usage.

 ### Companion-object
 * The companion object of the class allows access to the last few requests which are always keept in memory.
-* The adblocking-part calls 'add()' to add a new request to the log.
+* The adblocking-part calls `add()` to add a new request to the log.
-* Different parts of the app can use the 'update()'-functions to update info for requests in this part of the log.
+* Different parts of the app can use the `update()`-function to update info for requests in this part of the log (see also "[Updating log entries](#updating-log-entries)").

+### Updating log entries
+* updating a log entry is done by calling the `update()`-function on `RequestLog` with the following 2 parameters:
+    * `lambda: (request: ExtendedRequest) -> Boolean`: this lambda is used to search for the entry that has to be update. wherever possible this should check the `requestId`-field as it should always be unique
+    * `diff: ExtendedRequestDiff`: data structure containing the update info that should be applied to the entry
+* The `ExtendedRequestDiff`-structure has the following fields:
+    * `cnamedDomain: String?`
+    * `rcode: Int?`
+    * `ip: InetAddress?`
+    * `appId: String?`
+* A log entry can be updated by setting the fields in a `ExtendedRequestDiff`-instance to the new values and calling the `update()`-function with it
+* the `update()`-function will return `false` if the new values contradict the current state of the log entry

 ## Usage of the log